US bans WeChat, TikTok from app stores, threatens shutdowns

 China-backed hackers, meanwhile, have been blamed for data breaches of U.S. federal databases and the credit agency Equifax, and the Chinese government strictly limits what U.S. tech companies can do in China.

-The order requires WeChat, which has millions of U.S. users who rely on the app to stay in touch and conduct business with people and companies in China, to end payments through its service as of Sunday and prohibits it from getting technical services from vendors that could seriously impact its functions.
+The order requires WeChat, which has millions of U.S. users who rely on the app to stay in touch and conduct business with people and companies in China, to end payments for business transactions through its service as of Sunday and prohibits it from obtaining vital technical services from vendors.
+The Justice Department said in a filing that it would not target users with criminal or civil penalties for messaging on the app.

+WeChat users have sued to stop the ban, and a federal judge in California on Friday set an emergency hearing for Saturday at 1:30 p.m.
+Pacific time.

 Similar technical limitations for TikTok don't go into effect until Nov.
 12, shortly after the U.S. election.
 Ross said early Friday on Fox Business Network that access to that app may be possible if certain safeguards are put into place.
 TikTok says it has 100 million U.S. users and 700 million globally.